intel-analytics/bigdl-llm-tutorial/ch_6_GPU_Acceleration/environment_setup.md

 ## Linux

-Prerequisites: BigDL-LLM on Linux supports Intel Arc™ A-Series Graphics, Intel Data Center GPU Flex Series, and Intel Data Center GPU Max Series.
+**Prerequisites**: BigDL-LLM on Linux supports Intel Arc™ A-Series Graphics, Intel Data Center GPU Flex Series, and Intel Data Center GPU Max Series.
 In addition, we recommend using Python 3.9 since `bigdl-llm` has been tested with this version.

 **Importance:** We currently support the Ubuntu 20.04 operating system and later.

 ### 1. Downgrade kernels
-For Linux users, Ubuntu 22.04 and Linux kernel 5.19.0 is prefered.
-Ubuntu 22.04 and Linux kernel 5.19.0-41-generic is mostly used in our test environment.
-But default linux kernel of ubuntu 22.04.3 is 6.2.0-35-generic, so we recommonded you to downgrade kernel to 5.19.0-41-generic to archive the best performance.
+For Linux users, Ubuntu 22.04 and Linux kernel 5.19.0 are preferred.
+Ubuntu 22.04 and Linux kernel 5.19.0-41-generic are mostly used in our test environment.
+But the default Linux kernel of Ubuntu 22.04.3 is 6.2.0-35-generic, so we recommend you downgrade the kernel to 5.19.0-41-generic to achieve the best performance.

 Here are the steps to downgrade your kernel:
 ```bash